marcinmagala/Minesweeper/README.md

 # Minesweeper

-You can look at this: https://minesweeper987.netlify.app
+You can play this: https://minesweeper987.netlify.app